frederic-bouquet/phyphox-dataviz-tools/README.md

-$ python SN_no_change.py input.json output.json
+$ python theNameOfMyPythonScript.py input.json output.json

 The syntax of `input.json` and `output.json` is detailed in the ReadMe of [https://github.com/trberrido/phyphox](https://github.com/trberrido/phyphox).
-Note that if you have a phyphox experiment sending data to your server, and you need a realistic `input.json` file to develop your python script, using the `no_change` script adapted to you visualization in a dummy run is a good way of obtaining one.
+If you have a phyphox experiment sending data to your server, and you need a realistic `input.json` file for developing your Python script, using the no_change script adapted to your visualization in a dummy run is a good way to obtain one.